Unimodal singularities and boundary divisors in the KSBA moduli of a class of Horikawa surfaces: Stable replacements of generic one-parameter degenerations of Horikawa surfaces

 We now focus on the other pair.

 \begin{proposition} The pair $\left(Z,E+\frac{1}{2}\mathcal{B}'|_Z\right)$ is log canonical. \end{proposition}

 \begin{proof} By the $\Sigma$-genericity assumption, the curve $\mathcal{B}'|_Z$ is smooth away from $E$.
 So, we only have to check log canonicity of the pair in a neighborhood of the exceptional divisor $E$.
-Note that $Z=\Bl_\xi^{(p,q)}\mathbb{P}(1,1,2)$ may be singular along $E$ at the torus fixed points $t_1,t_2$.
+The blow up $Z=\mathrm{Bl}_\xi^{(p,q)}\mathbb{P}(1,1,2)$ may be singular along $E$ at the torus fixed points $t_1,t_2$.
 These singularities are toric, and dictated by the weights $p$ and $q$ (see the next Remark~\ref{rmk:singularities-of-Z-along-E}).
 As we discussed in the previous section, depending on the singularity $\Sigma$, the curve $\mathcal{B}'|_Z$ may pass through $t_1$ or $t_2$.
 So we argue again by cases.
 These are summarized in Table~\ref{tbl:central-fiber-after-weighted-blow-up-depending-on-singularity}.
-We can conclude that $\left(Z,E+\frac{1}{2}\mathcal{B}'|_Z\right)$ is log canonical again by Lemma~\ref{lem:CLS-log-canonical-toric-with-divisor}. \end{proof}
+We can conclude that $\left(Z,E+\frac{1}{2}\mathcal{B}'|_Z\right)$ is log canonical again by combining \cite[Theorem~3.32]{Kol13} with \cite[Proposition~11.4.24~(a)]{CLS11}. \end{proof}

 \begin{remark} Let us compute the singularities of $Z$ along $E$.
 From a toric perspective, the cone in $\mathbb{R}^2$ corresponding to $\xi\in\mathbb{P}(1,1,2)$ is $C(\xi)= \langle (1,0), (0,1) \rangle $, where $\mathbb{R}_{\geq0}(1,0)$ corresponds to a torus fixed fiber of $\mathbb{P}(1,1,2)$ and hence $\mathbb{R}_{\geq0}(0,1)$ to a torus fixed section.
 By \cite[Remark after Proposition~4.4]{Has00} we know that $C(\xi)$ is subdivided by the ray $\mathbb{R}_{\geq0}(q,p)$ by the weighted blow up (that is, the blow up of the ideal $(y^q,z^p)$).
 Therefore, let $t_1,t_2$ be the torus fixed points of $Z$ along $E$ with associated cones $\langle(1,0),(q,p)\rangle$ and $\langle(0,1),(q,p)\rangle$ respectively.
 By \cite[Proposition~10.1.2]{CLS11}, these give rise to cyclic quotient singularities of type $\frac{1}{p}(1,-q)$ and $\frac{1}{q}(1,-p)$ respectively. \end{remark}